-To understand the external validity of my results, in Table C.2 I look at sentencing guidelines for a selected group of relevant crimes, and for reference I compare them to the guidelines for the state of New York.22 The most salient feature of this table is the amount of discretion judges have.
+To assess the external validity of my results, in Table ??
+I look at sentencing guidelines for a selected group of relevant crimes, and for reference, I compare them to the guidelines for the state of New York.24 First, the most salient feature of this table is the amount of discretion judges have.
 In most cases, the guidelines for sentences span many years.
-Second, Table C.2 also shows an important difference across settings which is that sentences in Colombia tend to be longer than in the US.23 This might imply that the relevant margin of comparison to the US is not the probation/short-term incarceration margin-because it is likely that most of these cases are never takers (of incarceration) in my set-up-but rather prisoners with medium-term sentences.
-In terms of the size of the treatment effects, my results apply to contexts in which dropping out of school in secondary education is relevant, the government offers little if any safety net to households, and the parental quality of the criminals at the margin of conviction.
+Second, Table C5 also shows an important difference across settings: sentences in Colombia tend to be longer than those in the US.25 This might imply that the relevant margin of comparison to the US is not the probation/shortwhere \bar{z} and \underline{z} correspond to the incarceration rates of a judge at the 99th and 1st percentiles, respectively.
+Because of monotonicity, the share of parents who would go to prison regardless of the judge assigned to their case -always takers- is given by the incarceration rate for the most lenient judge and is equal to 22.5%.
+On the other hand, 47.7% of the sample are children of never takers who would not go to prison no matter which judge was assigned to their case.
+I estimate that children of compliers make up approximately 29.8% of the sample.